 Carroll Choir Private Voice Faculty

-Kristen McKinley is a classically-trained singer and pianist with a Bachelor of Music Education degree in vocal music from Centenary College of Louisiana, and a Master of Educational Administration degree from LSU.
+Kristen Martin is a classically-trained singer and pianist with a Bachelor of Music Education degree in vocal music from Centenary College of Louisiana, and a Master of Educational Administration degree from LSU.
 She has experience in music theater (performing and music directing), opera, recording studios, television, contemporary Christian, praise and worship, accompanying, and church music.
 She has performed with the Fort Worth Opera, Lyric Stage, Regal Opera Company, Watertower Theatre, Continental Singers tour, and many local theaters.
 She served seven years on the board of directors as Audition Chair for the National Association of Teachers of Singing (NATS), and she is currently the webmaster.
 She is also a member of Music Teachers National Association (MTNA) as the publications chair and on their scholarship committee, and Texas Music Educators Association (TMEA).
 She has been a choir director in public schools in Louisiana and Texas and worked as a private teacher for 30 years.
 She has consistently had students who are NATS finalists and in the Texas All-State Choir every year.
-You can see her full biography at www.studioofkristenmckinley.com .
+You can see her full biography at www.kristenmartinmusic.com.

 Eisha Epps is a private voice instructor, worship leader, and freelance singer in the DFW area.
 She studied voice at James Madison University in Harrisonburg, Virginia and received a Bachelor of Music in Music Education (K-12).
 She directed middle school choirs for seven years and developed a successful choral program at a brand-new school.
 Her choirs consistently achieved top scores and rankings at district and regional contests.
-Eisha has taught private voice lessons to middle school and high school students, most recently in Carroll, HEB, and Keller school districts.
+Eisha has taught private voice lessons to middle school and high school students in Carroll, Northwest, HEB, and Keller school districts.
 She has over twenty years of professional and civic vocal performance experience as a soloist and as a choir member in premiere a capella choirs in Virginia, the Richmond Symphony Chorus, and churches.
 She is experienced in performing and teaching multiple genres of music including classical, opera, musical theater, pop, and sacred songs.
 Eisha is currently enjoying her eleventh season singing with the Fort Worth Chorale under the direction of Dr. Karen Kenaston-French, Associate Professor and Director of Choral Activities at the University of Texas Arlington.
 In addition to teaching, Eisha is the worship leader in the Founder's Chapel at Whites Chapel United Methodist Church in Southlake, Texas.
 She is also a member of the National Association of Teachers of Singing (NATS).